 by Coast and Country Holidays

 The first of our surfing beaches in Wales is Freshwater West.
 A vast sandy beach known for its powerful waves, reefs and point-breaks, it has been said to be the scariest in Wales.
-There are a few surf schools which operate at Freshwater West.
-The beach is situated in south Pembrokeshire and can be found to the south west of Pembroke off the B4319.
+There are a few surf schools that operate at Freshwater West.
+The beach is situated in south Pembrokeshire and can be found to the south-west of Pembroke off the B4319.

 Manorbier is an exposed beach with fairly constant surf although during the summer months the swell tends to be quite flat.
-The beach is mostly sandy but does have some rocks that you should be careful of while surfing and also bear in mind that there are no life guards at this beach.
-The water is very clean and there are shops and pubs in walking distance of the beach.
+The beach is mostly sandy but does have some rocks that you should be careful of while surfing and also bear in mind that there are no lifeguards at this beach.
+The water is very clean and there are shops and pubs within walking distance of the beach.
 Manorbier can be found in south Pembrokeshire.
-Take the B4585 off the A4139 some five miles south west of Tenby.
+Take the B4585 off the A4139 some five miles south-west of Tenby.

-Aberderon on the Llyn Peninsular has a great beach with an even better name – Hells Mouth.
-A well-known, pretty beach which gets extremely wild during south westerly gales.
+Aberdaron on the Llyn Peninsular has a great beach with an even better name – Hells Mouth.
+A well-known, pretty beach that gets extremely wild during south-westerly gales.
 Ideal for beginners (on clam days) to the more advanced surfers.
 It gets its name from old sailing days when many a ship was wrecked here trying to shelter from high seas.
 Hells Mouth can be found at the western end of the Lleyn Peninsula.
 Follow the B4413 to Aberdaron.

 Sign up to receive exclusive offers, competitions and the latest news to your inbox, and you'll be entered into our monthly prize-draw 3 times!